hongyusu/hongyusu.github.io/_posts/2015-11-22-time-series-preference-data.md

   ![photo]({{ site.url }}/myimages/campanja_frequency.png)

 - The availability of logs in campaign/keyword/date is shown in the following figure.
 The figure demonstrates
-  - The date can be seen as a preference matrix of keywords on campaigns over time (time series preference matrix).
+  - The date can be seen as a preference matrix of keywords on campaigns over time (time series preference matrices).
   - Different campaigns share keywords.
   - Data are very sparse.

   ![photo]({{ site.url }}/myimages/campanja_3dplot.png)

-- Ideally, I would model the data in all these thress dimensions (campaign, keyword, time).
+- Ideally, I would model the data with all dimensions (campaign, keyword, time).
 However, due to the sparseness, I will collapse the campaign-keyword-time matrix to a keyword-time matrix by summing along the campaign dimension.
 - In particular, I will work with the keyword-time matrix in the following part of the analysis.

 ### Behavior of an `average` keyword over time

-- The following plot shows the global behavior (mean keyword) over time, averaged over `match_type` and the number of `click` for individual log.
+- The following plot shows the global behavior (mean keyword) over time, shown separately for different `match_type` and the number of `click` for individual log.

   ![photo]({{ site.url }}/myimages/campanja_global1.png)

-- There is some `heart beat` pattern in the plot above.
+- There is a `heart beat`/periodical pattern in the plot above.
 However, the different between different `match_type` is quite small.
 Again, I would ideally model the data with different `match_type`.
-However, I would average over `match_type` due to the sparsness.
+However, I would average over `match_type` due to the sparseness.
 - The following plot shows the global behavior over time, without making difference on `match_type`.

   ![photo]({{ site.url }}/myimages/campanja_global2.png)